Skip to content

 Analysis System dataset, uncovering hidden patterns and outliers then querying the data to perform a preliminary high-level assessment of the road risk in New Zealand.

 In this workflow we will build on our risk map by incorporating two more datasets that provide us with further insight into the risk faced on New Zealand's roads.
-We will see how Edge can be used to fuse, clean, extract features, then compare such datasets with no-code graphical queries and helpful AI agents.
+We will see how conode can be used to fuse, clean, extract features, then compare such datasets with no-code graphical queries and helpful AI agents.

 • Perhaps you are a Local authority hoping to better allocate the resources you have on hand for infrastructure improvements such that you can minimise the risk of collisions occurring on your roads